Zendesk pricing: what teams actually pay across the Suite tiers

 Frequently asked questions

-How much does Zendesk cost?
+How much does Zendesk cost per agent per month?

 +